Mobilization in Russia for June 10-11, 2024 CIT Volunteer Summary

 In the town of Kropotkin in the Krasnodar region, a serviceman under the influence of drugs brutally assaulted a woman.
 The victim fears that the incident might be "hushed up" as the attacker is a participant in the war in Ukraine.
 According to the Gazeta.Ru media outlet, his name is Andrey Badma-Goryaev.
 He was not immediately detained after the incident and went to the front.
 He had previously been convicted of attempted murder and was recruited from prison to fight in the war.

 The Southern District Military Court has upheld the verdict against Viktor Lisitsyn, a mobilized soldier from the Krasnodar region.
-He was sentenced to two years and two months in a penal settlement for failing to execute orders.
+He was sentenced to two years and two months in a penal settlement for failing to obey orders.
 The verdict stated that in September 2023, Lisitsyn refused to go into combat.
 In court, Lisitsyn and his defense argued that he had not abandoned his combat positions but had refused to go into fighting because he had not been granted leave for a long time.

 The Southern District Military Court has returned the case of the mobilized Bigali Mamaev for a new hearing.
 Mamaev was accused of offering a bribe to avoid being sent to war against Ukraine.
 According to the case files, in early November 2022, Mamaev arranged through an intermediary with his commander to give up his entire salary for the opportunity to remain in the Volgograd region.
 From November to March 2023, he paid a total of 750,000 rubles [$8,440].
 However, his commanders deceived him and did not fulfill their part of the agreement.
 The sentence was overturned on appeal because the judge who issued it had previously considered the case of the bribe-taker and therefore could not convict Mamaev.